Philosophy of consulting, teaching.

 If you can't quantify the causal relationships, you don't understand it.

-My (MJMcC) contribution is to develop the quantified models that give you understanding.
+My (MJMcC) contribution is to develop the quantified models that give you the understanding that you want.

 The result may be a simulation you can experiment with, a design calculation method you can use or simply guidance as to practical alternative actions.